ggets/Sublime_RunAsYouType/README.md

-# Run As You Type version 1.1.5 for SublimeText v3
+# Run As You Type v1.1.5 for SublimeText v3
 Create a command (you can bind to a key) to evaluate the contents of the current view (tab) without saving it (even for new tabs)
 (untested on Sublime text v2)